braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 1. Obtain a Digital Asset Links file in one of the following methods:
     * If you've set up OneLink with App Links, you may already have a Digital Asset Links file associated with OneLink.
 To obtain the file, perform the following:
         * Copy the OneLink subdomain of your OneLink template.
-Ensure the template supports App Links.
+Make sure the template supports App Links.
         * Add `/.well-known/assetlinks.json` to the end of the OneLink URL.
         * To download the Digital Asset Links file, paste the OneLink URL into your browser's address bar and press **Enter**.
 For example, `https://<OneLinkSubdomain>.onelink.me/.well-known/assetlinks.json`.
 The file will then be downloaded to your computer, and you can open and view its contents using any text editor.
     * [Android's guide to App Links](https://developer.android.com/studio/write/app-link-indexing) explains how to create the Digital Asset Links file.